msghaleb/AzureMonitorHackathon/README.md

 We assume that you have a basic knowledge of Azure core services (e.g., networking, compute).

 ## Initial design
-Once you deploy the Hackathon you will see two Azure Resource Groups with different set of resources.
+In the beginning of this hackathon, you will deploy an environment in Azure that consists of two Azure Resource Groups with different set of resources.
 These include the VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor, as you can see in the design below.

 ![enter image description here](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/initial_design.jpg)